lattice/quda/README.md

 ### Application Interfaces

 By default only the QDP and MILC interfaces are enabled.
-For interfacing support with QDPJIT, BQCD or CPS; this should be enabled at by setting the corresponding `QUDA_INTERFACE_<application>` variable e.g., `QUDA_INTERFACE_BQCD=ON`.
+For interfacing support with QDPJIT, BQCD, CPS or TIFR; this should be enabled at by setting the corresponding `QUDA_INTERFACE_<application>` variable e.g., `QUDA_INTERFACE_BQCD=ON`.
 To keep compilation time to a minimum it is recommended to only enable those interfaces that are used by a given application.